GOP legislators ready bill calling for wolf population goal

 Green aide Carson Lee didn’t immediately respond to an after-hours email Friday seeking an interview with the legislator.
 Aides to Assembly Speaker Robin Vos and Senate Majority Leader Devin LeMahieu also didn’t immediately respond to emails inquiring about the bill’s prospects.

-DNR officials are in the midst of revising the plan in response to public comments.
-It's unclear when a final version will be released.
+DNR officials are revising the plan in response to public comments.
+It’s unclear when a final version will be released.
 Agency spokesperson Katie Grant declined to comment.

 Stafsholt said he hasn’t spoken to either Vos or LeMahieu’s offices about the bill but he’s optimistic about its chances, saying Republican leadership often defers to caucus members with outdoors experience.